OpenWebAdvocacy/website/src/pages/walled-gardens.md

 WebRTC is a standard for web video calls, access to microphones and cameras, and enables streaming video applications such as game streaming (Stadia, xCloud, Luna, GeForce NOW, etc.).

-> "During March 2020 and the rise of the pandemic in Norway EVERYONE needed video calling.
+> During March 2020 and the rise of the pandemic in Norway EVERYONE needed video calling.
 We are the number one video calling tool for healthcare here, and our use base is around 60% iOS Safari.
-I can tell first hand having to deal with onboarding 70% of the doctors in Norway with active bugs on iOS in simple things like media reliability, and with no real alternative (a lot of people only have one modern device, and that's their phone), **it was near catastrophe for us, and a lot of pain for doctors missing their patients due to bugs**"
+I can tell first hand having to deal with onboarding 70% of the doctors in Norway with active bugs on iOS in simple things like media reliability, and with no real alternative (a lot of people only have one modern device, and that's their phone), **it was near catastrophe for us, and a lot of pain for doctors missing their patients due to bugs**
 > <cite>Das-Igne Aas – CTO Confrere</cite>

-> "iOS Safari WebRTC is such a broken mess that my going suggestion to clients unfortunately is to not support it and redirect users to a native app installation.
+> iOS Safari WebRTC is such a broken mess that my going suggestion to clients unfortunately is to not support it and redirect users to a native app installation.
 I had to manually go through all open WebRTC bugs in webkit to figure out how to explain this to my clients and help them in reaching that conclusion and even conveying that to their customers.
 >
 > There are nasty bugs in iOS Safari that have been opened since 2019 or earlier relating to media handling of WebRTC.
 These aren’t just edge cases, but rather things you’ll have users bump into in regular use.
 Some of them have finally been fixed in the latest 13.5.5 beta earlier this month.
 >
 > Oh – and if you plan on using any OTHER browser on iOS then WebRTC won’t be supported there.
 Why?
 Because Apple hasn’t made WebRTC available in its Webkit Webview on iOS and they aren’t allowing anyone to build a mobile iOS browser that doesn’t use Webkit as its rendering engine.
-So much for freedom and choice."
+So much for freedom and choice.
 > <cite>[Tsahi Levent-Levi](https://bloggeek.me/webrtc-browser-support/)</cite>